Kuraigus/Piscina-42/README.md

 # Piscine 42 Sao Paulo

-Git repository to post all the code made in the C bootcamp by 42 Sao Paulo.
+Git repository to post all the code made in the C bootcamp by 42 Sao Paulo 11/16/2019 - 12/13/2019.

 ## Skills developed during piscine